Baltika (icebreaker): Development and construction

 On 8 December 2011, Arctech Helsinki Shipyard signed a 76 million euro contract with the Russian Ministry of Transport for the construction of an icebreaking multipurpose emergency and rescue vessel for the Federal Agency for Maritime and River Transport of Russia.
 The vessel is designed to be capable of opening a 50 m channel in 60 cm ice when going sideways.
 Initially, the hull of the first oblique icebreaker ever built was to be produced by Shipyard Yantar JSC, a shipyard owned by the United Shipbuilding Corporation that also owns half of the Finnish shipyard, in Kaliningrad.
 The steel production began on 24 April 2012 and the keel was laid on 6 July 2012.
 However, instead of launching the unfinished hull in Kaliningrad and towing it to Helsinki for outfitting, the blocks were transported to Helsinki and the hull was assembled in Finland.
 For this reason, the delivery of the vessel was delayed from December 2013 into the spring of 2014.

 The first blocks arrived on a barge on 9 April 2013 and the hull assembly started in June.
 The vessel was launched on 12 December 2013 and christened Baltika.
 She was floated out for outfitting on 18 January 2014 and began her first sea trials on 6 March 2014.
 The second sea trials began on 26 March.
 On 15 May 2014, Baltika left Helsinki under tow for Kaliningrad where she would be handed over to the owner.
 However, she was later towed to St. Petersburg and delivered to Rosmorrechflot on 30 December 2014.
 The ceremonial hoisting of the flag was held on 20 February 2015.

-Baltika will be operated by FGI Gosmorspassluzhba, the Russian Marine Emergency Rescue Service.
-She is one of four icebreaking salvage vessels currently under construction for Russia.
-The other three are of the more conventional MPSV06 type.
-Two vessels, Murman and Beringov Proliv, were built by Nordic Yards Wismar in 2015.
-The fourth one, Spasatel Petr Gruzinskiy, was reportedly launched in 2010 by Amur Shipbuilding Plant, but has not been delivered yet.

 Career

+Baltika is operated by FGI Gosmorspassluzhba, the Russian Marine Emergency Rescue Service.

 About two weeks after entering service, Baltika departed from St. Petersburg on 6 March 2015 for Murmansk, from where she headed for full-scale ice trials in the Gulf of Ob.
 The vessel passed all tests successfully and later returned to Murmansk.

 In October 2015, Baltika returned to the Gulf of Ob to assist with the construction of the offshore oil terminal for the Novoportovskoye oil field.